All Episodes

 Biden administration won't let U.S. military leave the Kabul airport while the Brits and the French conduct rescue operations.

-So they're the French are doing it too.
+So the French are doing it too.

 France reports that the French military, they've conducted similar operations as the Brits.